haozhen315/DeepWaterFraction-Precision-Estimation-of-Sub-Pixel-Scale-Water-Areas-in-Landsat-Imagery/README.md

 ## Contact Information

-If you encounter any issues or have any questions about the code or the research, please feel free to contact us at [your email].
+If you encounter any issues or have any questions about the code or the research, please feel free to contact us at [zhen.hao18@alumni.imperial.ac.uk].

 ## Citation

 If you find our work helpful in your research, please consider citing our paper:

 ```
-[Your Bibtex citation]
+[Under review]
 ```

-## Acknowledgements

-This research was supported by [insert your acknowledgements here].
-We thank all our team members and contributors for their hard work and valuable insights.

-## License

-This project is licensed under the [insert your license here] License - see the LICENSE.md file for details.